-Dan Marsh, an environmental economist based at the University of Waikato, came to the UK for a research sabbatical and to work on the PEGASUS project, specifically helping on the in-depth study of the Water and Integrated Local Delivery (WILD) project.
-For this he is using a Social Return on Investment methodology.
+Dan Marsh, an environmental economist based at the University of Waikato, came to the UK in 2016 for a research sabbatical and to work on the PEGASUS project, specifically helping on the in-depth study of the Water and Integrated Local Delivery (WILD) project.
+For this he used a Social Return on Investment methodology.

 Javi Serrano from the Institute of Local Development, University of Valencia, Spain, visited the CCRI for 4 months from September 2016.